Jake Westbrook: Cleveland Indians (2000–2010)

-On June 29, 2000, the Yankees traded Westbrook with fellow sinker ball pitcher Zach Day and outfielder Ricky Ledée to the Cleveland Indians for outfielder/designated hitter David Justice in their quest to eventually win the 2000 World Series.
+On July 24, 2000, the Yankees sent Westbrook and Zach Day to the Cleveland Indians to complete the June 29 trade for outfielder/designated hitter David Justice.
 However, Westbrook cracked a rib at some point while he was pitching, so his 2000 season was cut short.

-In 2001, the Indians invited him to spring training.
-He shuttled back and forth between Cleveland and Triple-A Buffalo Bisons in the International League.
-He did well in Buffalo, amassing an 8–1 record in 12 starts.
-But he struggled with his role, going a lackluster 4–4 in Cleveland out of the bullpen and in six spot starts.
+In 2001, Westbrook shuttled back and forth between Cleveland and its then Triple-A affiliate Buffalo Bisons in the International League.
+He did well in Buffalo, amassing an 8–1 record and a 3.20 ERA in 12 starts.
+For Cleveland, Westbrook appeared in 23 games (six starts), going 4–4 with a 5.85 ERA.
+He missed most of the 2002 season, appearing only 11 times for Cleveland, once for Triple-A Buffalo, and three times for Double-A Akron.